10 family friendly Yorkshire museums you need to visit

 This extraordinary fun packed place has 6 separate zones including a role play mini world exploring our day to day lives, a section around the body / staying healthy and a digital & technology area.

 Little ones can immerse themselves, pretending to be a mechanic, a bank clerk or a supermarket worker.
 They can learn all about the different parts of the body.
 Plus they can get involved with technology from how sounds are made to how to create digital content.
 Not only are the exhibits interactive but there are specific areas for younger ones to play and also a creative room where kids can craft and draw.
 All of this really allows their curious minds to explore the word around them in a fun, educational and exciting way.

 Facilities include a café, gift shop and plenty of outdoor space with a playground and a train carriage to explore.

 Tickets are £14.95 from age 3.
 Age 1-2 is £6.45 and under 1s are free.
 However, once purchased this ticket becomes a pass for the year for unlimited free re-entry.

 National Science and Media Museum

 This Yorkshire museum in the heart of Bradford city centre showcases millions of items that depict the history of sound and image and how this developed through the years.
 There is so much to do for all ages with continually changing exhibitions to entice return visits.
 Little ones can explore the ‘Wonderlab’ where live experiments and extraordinary experiences will change how you see the world around you.
-The current exhibition is Top Secret which is all about cyber security.
+They have temporary exhibitions on and also special events so check out their website to see what is currently on.
 There is also a video game area where you can play retro games.
 Why not add on a trip to the IMax cinema whilst you are there?
 You really can make a full day of it.

 Entry is free but you do need to pre-book.
 There are additional extras which are paid for including the cinema and games arcade.